whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-1D.md

 As **Upper Oiler**

-* [monitor](guidelines#monitor)  the operation of the ship's service and control air compressors and other machinery located in the Upper Engine room
+* {% do monitor, monitor %}  the operation of the ship's service and control air compressors and other machinery located in the Upper Engine room
-* [monitor](guidelines#monitor) the operation of the steering gear
+* {% do monitor, monitor %} the operation of the steering gear
 * record operating conditions on the *Upper Oiler's log*

 <!--cellbreak-->